ISBN:

 Limited Edition Hardback finished in gold foil with coloured end papers | 216mm by 140mm

-A poignant exploration of political exile, social change, and agricultural innovation, this novel follows the journey of Makhaya Maseko, a political refugee from South Africa, who seeks solace in the rural village of Golema Mmidi in Botswana.
+A poignant exploration of political exile, social change, and agricultural innovation, When Rain Clouds Gather follows the journey of Makhaya Maseko, a political refugee from South Africa, who seeks solace in the rural village of Golema Mmidi in Botswana.
 There he meets Gilbert Balfour; an idealistic British agriculturalist who wants to radically transform the community’s farming practices.
 As Makhaya integrates into the community and joins forces with Gilbert, he becomes involved in the villagers' struggle to overcome traditional constraints and embrace new agricultural methods.

 The novel explores themes of resilience, community, and the conflict between tradition and modernization.
 It also highlights the oppressive effects of apartheid and colonial systems while celebrating the power of human collaboration and hope.